heavyai/heavydb/docs/source/data_model/physical_layout.rst

 Directory Structure
 ===================

-The OmniSciDB data directory contains a `data` folder which stores the physical data pages for each table.
+The HeavyDB data directory contains a `data` folder which stores the physical data pages for each table.
 Everytime a table is created, a new folder is created in `data` identified with the **table_id** and **database_id** uniquely representing each table in the system.
 The directory name takes the following form:

 ``data/table_<db_id>_<table_id>``